 Step 7: Pick up what they’re putting down

-The act of picking up your visa a few days later couldn't be easier.
+The act of picking up your visa a few days (or perhaps a month?) later couldn't be easier.
 You show your pickup document to the helpful Thai ladies from Step 4.
 They'll hand you another queue number.
 And you’ll promptly proceed to another window when called.
 And by promptly, I mean promptly.
 I didn't even get a chance to sit down before my number was called.
 A nice Chinese (?) person like you met in Step 4 will ask for your pickup document and your money (we paid in cash).
 She’ll then return your passport and ask you to verify the information on your visa is correct (name, dates, etc), and then wish you a pleasant day.
 That's it.
 You've got your China visa.
 (And if you’re smart and from a country where it’s possible like America, it’s of the 10 year, multi-entry variety!)

 Is it really that easy?